codeonlyjs/website/content/guide/templateTransitions.md

 }
 ```

-Note that "`*`" is a place-holder for the transition's name property
+Note that "`*`" will be replaced by the transition's name property
 (or "`tx`" if not set) and multiple class names can be specified by
 separating them with semi-colons.